 Professor, Kraemer Family Professor of Aging, Director of Gerontology Center

-Professor Sara Qualls is Professor of Psychology and Kraemer Family Professor of Aging Studies at the University of Colorado at Colorado Springs where she also serves as Director of the Gerontology Center.
-She is a practicing clinical psychologist who helped establish the CU Aging Center in Colorado Springs which provides mental health services for older adults.
+Professor Sara Qualls is Professor of Psychology and Kraemer Family Professor of Aging Studies at the University of Colorado Colorado Springs where she also serves as Director of the Gerontology Center.
+She is a practicing clinical psychologist who helped establish the UCCS Aging Center in Colorado Springs which provides mental health services for older adults.
 She has published six books on mental health and aging topics.
 Her research focuses on family development and clinical interventions for later life families, innovative approaches to senior housing, and applied technology interventions to improve well-being of older adults.

 Clinical geropsychology, mental health and aging, family therapy, family development, family decision-making, early detection of dementia.